-All instructional designers, trainers and teachers are fully aware that creating a course and training employees with it is a thankless task that can take months.
-Creating the course can be a time-consuming chore; compiling it into single, accessible entity is rarely simple; getting your employees into one location at once is, frankly, a nightmare and persuading them to actually take the course involves nagging, incentives and, in some instances, threats.
-All of these pain points can be heavily mitigated by using a mobile learning management system.
-Here are five reasons to use microlearning with a Mobile LMS America.
+All instructional designers, trainers and teachers are fully aware that creating a course (and training employees with it) is a thankless task that can take months.
+Creating the course can be a time-consuming chore; compiling it into single, accessible entity is rarely simple; getting your employees into one location at the same time is, frankly, a nightmare and persuading them to actually take the course involves nagging, incentives and, in some instances, threats.
+All of these pain points can be heavily mitigated by using microlearning on a mobile-focused learning management system.
+Here are five reasons to use this kind of LMS in America.

 Microlearning is clinically proven to be more effective when it comes to the retention of new information.
 This shouldn’t be a surprise.
 Few people, when deluged with a slew of new information, will be able to easily recall much of it.
 This becomes an even bigger issue when the learner(s) are being ‘forced’ to take what they consider to be a boring course – or at least be mildly-resentful if they feel that they’ve got better things to do.
 However, by keeping the learning process short and sweet and embracing microlearning’s chunking strategy, retaining information becomes much less of a fight and requires significantly-less effort on the learner’s part.